 Prunus maritima (Beach plum)

-SIZE AND POT INFORMATION: More details coming in May type: shrub sun needs: full sun water needs: dry, average, moist (but well drained) height: 3-8' plant spacing: space 3'-5' apart bloom time: April, May bloom color: white
+SIZE: 1 gallon pot type: shrub sun needs: full sun water needs: dry, average, moist (but well drained) height: 3-8' plant spacing: space 3'-5' apart bloom time: April, May bloom color: white

 edible parts: fruit which ripens in August and September salt tolerant.
 Some salt exposure should not be fatal to the plant but some leaf burning may still occur.